atsushieno/aap-core/README.md

 An important note is that NdkBinder API is available only after Android 10.
 On earlier Android targets the binder must be implemented in Java API (or through non-public native API, which is now prohibited).
 At this state we are not sure if we support compatibility with old targets.
 They are not great for high audio processing requirement either way.

 <del>A Remote plugin client is actually implemented just as a plugin, when it is used by host i.e. it does not matter how the plugin is implemented.</del> At this state we are not sure if we provide direct native client API.
+It is not very easy in terms of querying and connecting to services.

 ### fixed pointers